Public-Private Collaborations to Prevent and End Homelessness

 These partnerships are thriving in communities across the country and achieving impressive and necessary results.
 If you are part of a public-private partnership that is not listed here, please contact us with information on the partnership so we can make sure to add to this page.

 Valley of the Sun United Way has been deeply involved in the county’s CoC which has paved the way for critical partnerships between it and Arizona Department of Housing, Maricopa County Human Services and the Arizona Department of Veterans’ Services.
 Through these partnerships, a pilot program started in Tempe with a goal of 1,000 units of permanent supportive housing for the chronically homeless.
 Out of those 1,000 units, 790 units are either online or in development with 25% of those units dedicated to veterans.

 California: Los Angeles

 The Funders Together to End Homelessness – Los Angeles chapter has more than thirty funder members who meet quarterly to learn about and discuss new solutions to homelessness in LA County.
 Many of these members are also part of Los Angeles County’s Home For Good Funders Collaborative, led by the local United Way.
-Between 2012 and 2015 the Funders Collaborative aligned over $650 million in public and philanthropic resources toward permanent solutions to homelessness in Los Angeles County and will release awards for 2016 in the coming months.
+Between 2012 and 2017 the Funders Collaborative have committed over $33.5 million in philanthropic investment, which has leveraged over $1 billion in public and philanthropic resources toward permanent solutions to homelessness in Los Angeles County.

 California: Orange County